ancJ29/nktu-j12/guides/i18n-translation-checking.md

 # i18n Translation Checking Guide

-This guide explains how to analyze and maintain i18n translations in the Credo app, ensuring all translation keys are properly used and no obsolete keys remain in the codebase.
+This guide explains how to analyze and maintain i18n translations in the CMngt app, ensuring all translation keys are properly used and no obsolete keys remain in the codebase.

 ## Overview